keboola/developers-docs/extend/registration/index.md

 ![Table output result screenshot](/extend/registration/table-output-2.png)

 ### genericDockerUI-processors
-This flag provides UI for [Processor configuration](/extend/docker-runner/processors/).
+This flag provides a UI for the [Processor configuration](/extend/docker-runner/processors/).
-It provides a basic textarea for setting processors and their parameters as a JSON; the textarea has JSON validation and syntax highlighting.
+It provides a basic textarea for setting the processors and their parameters as a JSON; the textarea has JSON validation and syntax highlighting.

 {: .image-popup}